lingtalfi/webmaster-wizard/README.md

-saveFromRemote  |     sr           |  dumps the remote database to a given (local) tmp file saveFromRemoteDestructive  |     srd           |  dumps the remote database to a given (local) tmp file, using drop database statement applyToRemote  |     ar           |  applies the statements in the (local) tmp file to the remote database
+saveFromRemote  |     sr           |  dumps the remote database to a given (local) tmp file saveFromRemoteDestructive  |     srd           |  dumps the remote database to a given (local) tmp file, using drop database statement applyToRemote  |     ar           |  applies the statements in the (local) tmp file to the remote database batchFileImport  |     import           |  import a directory into a tmp working directory batchFileImportClean  |     importc           |  import a directory into a tmp working directory, cleans the tmp working directory before hand batchFileResize  |     resize           |  resize images (using [image magick](http://www.imagemagick.org/script/index.php)) in place from the tmp working directory batchFileRename  |     rename           |  rename files (using [ornella tag notation](https://github.com/lingtalfi/ornella/blob/master/ornella-tag-notation.md)) in place from the tmp working directory batchFileExport  |     export           |  export a the tmp working directory to a given destination directory batchFileExportDestructive  |     exportd           |  export a the tmp working directory to a given destination directory, cleans the destination directory before hand

+Want more, check out the complete [tasks description](https://github.com/lingtalfi/webmaster-wizard/blob/master/doc/tasks-description.md).